Gigaspaces/xap-docs/site/content/xap110adm/xap-cloud.markdown

 The command will stop all of the GS components as well as the WebUI and delete XAP directory (configured via *xap_root* property).

 Output sample:

 ![xap-cloud-uninstall.png](/attachment_files/xap-cloud-uninstall.png)

 <br>

 # Advanced

 XAP Cloud tool provides the ability to make modifications to the hosts and to the XAP installation.
-In order to do so, you need create the relevant script file and put it in the tool root directory:
+In order to do so, you need to create the relevant script file and put it in the tool root directory:

 - pre-install.sh - will run prior to the install step
 - pre-start.sh - will run prior to the start step